Yusufapriliyanto/yusufapriliyanto.github.io/README.md

-# yusufapriliyanto.github.io
-This repository is created to place development log of my personal project.
-All development secret is hashed before placed to this repository.
-Viewer of this repository can see public data which not hidden and the hashed development secret.
+This repository is used to put my data.
+There are secret data and public data.